Please find attached or Please find the attached? Many people want to know the correct way of mentioning email

 - When you don’t want to specify any particular file, avoid using “the”.
 You can simply write, “Please, find attached.” or its abbreviated form: PFA.

 - “Attached” is the correct word for electronic communications.
 Enclosed is used for physical mails where envelopes are used.
 Don’t get confused.

 - “Find” has more than one meaning.
 It doesn’t really mean you’re asking the recipient to search for something that is lost.

-The rules of English language are so complex that we often find many common errors at uncommon places.
+The rules of the English language are so complex that we often find many common errors at uncommon places.
 The problem is often compounded for the non-native English speakers who usually learn the language by assuming many things to be correct.
 Therefore, we see many people resorting to wrong usages in their everyday interactions.

 Hopefully, you’ll find this guide useful.